MarinaKeyrouz/Adversarial-Attacks-on-Road-Signs/README.md

-## Adversarial Attacks on Road Signs
+## ADVERSARIAL ATTACKS ON ROAD SIGNS

 This is the code repository for the final year project at the American University of Beirut.
 <br /> The paper: Adersarial Attacks on Road Signs can be downloaded above.